jtackaberry/do-snapshot/README.md

                         snapshots
   --token TOKEN         API token or path to file containing the token (also
-                        possible to pass via DO_TOKEN env var) --simulate INTERVAL:COUNT
+                        possible to pass via DO_TOKEN env var) --simulate INTERVAL:DURATION
-                        Test a retention policy (multiple -k) by simulating COUNT runs of the tool every INTERVAL.
-(Implies --dryrun)
+                        Test a retention policy (multiple -k) by runs of the toolevery INTERVAL for DURATION time.
+(Implies
+                        --dryrun)
-  -v, --verbose         Increase verbosity
+  --syslog              log to syslog instead of stderr -v, --verbose         Increase verbosity
 ```